Note: this article was originally published on November 1, 2018.

 His hand the wonders wrought.

-Bing Crosby’s “Count Your Blessings (Instead of Sheep)” takes inspiration from this hymn that is probably one of the most popular and well-known hymns of the 20th century.
-Johnson Oatman, Jr. penned the song in 1897.
-He wanted to make a contribution of music, but felt he couldn’t measure up to his father’s voice.
-Instead, he wrote songs, contributing 5,000 compositions that preached the gospel.
-The lyrics to this hymn are as follows:
+One of the most popular and well-known hymns of the 20th century, “Count Your Blessings” was written by Johnson Oatman, Jr. in 1897.
+He wanted to make a contribution to music, but felt he couldn’t measure up to his father’s singing voice.
+Instead, he wrote songs, ultimately contributing 5,000 compositions that preached the gospel.
+Some of the lyrics to “Count Your Blessings” are as follows:

 When upon life's billows you are tempest tossed,